Areas of Expertise: Bioacoustics, Biodiversity Assessment, Signal Processing: Audio, Signal Processing: Image, Instrumentation (Environmental)

 My academic career started in this department when I studied for a BSc and then a DPhil between 1979 and 1986.
 I was in the first cohort of the Electronics Department.
 My DPhil project was the development of low rate speech communication systems for use over poor radio channels such as HF radio.

 I was appointed as a lecturer in the Electronic Engineering Department (now the Engineering Department) at Hull University in 1986.
 Between 1986 and 2001, I taught a wide range of subjects including artificial intelligence, radar systems, error control coding, industrial electronics, telecommunication systems, environmental sensing, remote sensing and analogue signal processing.
 I was responsible for the introduction of the first environmental teaching initiative in an electronics degree.
 I also have an HNC in Countryside Management from Bishop Burton College in East Yorkshire.

 My research interests lie in the application of electronics and computing technology to biology, ecology and entomology, particularly in the areas of automated species identification and biodiversity informatics.
 My research at present includes:

-– ANOPLORISK: identification of quarantine insect species using acoustics (Defra-funded project);
+– ANOPLORISK: identification of quarantine insect species using acoustics (Defra-funded project) - now completed;

 – automated soundscape identification (EPSRC-funded and involving the Universities of Southampton and Newcastle) - now completed;